acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-2/README.md

 - Create 3 Pages:
   - Home Page
     - List the Posts added to the Practice Areas Category
+    - Post navigation should be removed (either from the template or using CSS)
     - Display a hero image (which should be stored in the Media section) that is different than the parent theme
   - About Our Firm
     - List the Posts added to the Lawyer Category
+    - Post navigation should be removed (either from the template or using CSS)
+    - Create a custom Page template for this content.
+Maybe display these posts in a grid?
   - Contact Us
     - Integrate a Contact Form using Contact Form 7
     - Embed an interactive Google Map (not just an image) displaying the fake address for the law firm (see plugin instructions below).